Entanglement and Confinement in Coupled Quantum Systems: Coupled SYK Model

+where $\alpha=\mathcal{J} \sinh \gamma, \mu q=2\alpha \tanh \gamma, \epsilon=\frac{{\mu}q}{2 \mathcal{J}}$.
 As we adopted the same normalization convention as in~\cite{Maldacena:2018lmt}, we can directly compare our results (taking ${\cal J}=1$) as presented in Fig.~\ref{fig:mubeta}.
 The agreement is very good when $\mu$ is sufficiently large, both for $q=4$ and $q=8$.
-We find a larger discrepancy in the small-$\mu$ region, which is below roughly the same scale where the overlap starts to decrease below unity, even when $N$ is large.
+We find a larger discrepancy in the small-$\mu$ region, which is below roughly the same scale where the overlap starts to decrease.
 For $q=4$ and for a range $0.2\lesssim \mu$, we attribute this to finite-$N$ effects.
-Indeed in this range, we have been able to extrapolate our results to the thermodynamic limit using a $1/N$ fit for large-enough $N$ (typically ranging from $N=32$ to $N=40$, see inset of Fig.~\ref{fig:mubeta}): the extrapolated values are in good agreement with the analytical expression.
+Indeed in this range, we can extrapolate results to the thermodynamic limit using a $1/N$ fit for large-enough $N$ (see inset of Fig.~\ref{fig:mubeta}), and the extrapolated values are in good agreement with the analytical expression.
 For lower values of $\mu$, we cannot extrapolate correctly the data due to the larger error bars caused by the greater fluctuations of $\beta$ from sample to sample.
 This is also the region where the overlap starts to deviate much more significantly from unity, and therefore we expect the agreement to be less good.
 In fact, it is also possible to identify the deviation from unit overlap with the possible $1/q$ corrections that one has to take into account in the large-$q$ analysis~\cite{Maldacena:2018lmt}.
-It is argued in~\cite{Maldacena:2018lmt} that such a deviation is due to the possible excitations due to the stronger left-right coupling to the coupled model so that the ground state of the coupled system is not accurate to mimic the TFD state at some temperature.\footnote{We hope to provide some further insights into the deviation of the overlap between the numeric and the large-$q$ analysis results in the future~\cite{PY}. }
+It is argued in~\cite{Maldacena:2018lmt} that such a deviation is due to the possible excitations due to the stronger left-right coupling to the coupled model so that it is not accurate to mimic the ground state of the coupled system as the TFD state at some temperature.\footnote{We hope to provide some further insights into the deviation of the overlap between the numeric and the large-$q$ analysis results in the future~\cite{PY}.
+We also notice the numerical analysis of a related model in~\cite{Nosaka:2019tcx}.}